This sweet, smoky, spicy vegan Southwestern Buddha Bowl will satisfy your Southwest food cravings without having to travel to the Southwest!

-I paired this vegan Buddha bowl with my chipotle dressing.
+I paired this vegan Buddha bowl with my chipotle Southwest sauce.
 It is one that I eat a lot.
-I love anything spicy, and chipotle has not only heat, but a wonderful smoky flavor as well.
+I love anything spicy, and chipotle has not only heat but a wonderful smoky flavor as well.

 - Cornmeal Baked Avocado Tacos

 - Vegan Taquitos with Green Chiles